 We have described the dominant rhythms of glacial cycles as the result of synchronization of internal oscillations to the astronomical forcing.
-It should however be mentioned that, in the CLIMBER-2 simulations, the astronomical forcing not

-- 410 only adjusts the frequency of glacial cycles, but also increases the amplitude of oscillations and makes the shape of the cycles more asymmetric.
+It should however be mentioned that, in the CLIMBER-2 simulations, the astronomical forcing not only adjusts the frequency of glacial cycles, but also increases the amplitude of oscillations and makes the shape of the cycles more asymmetric.
 In this sense the form of synchronization of glacial cycles slightly deviates from the prototypical notion of synchronization, i.e., the frequency and phase adjustment of oscillators by weak forcing (Pikovsky et al., 2003).
-As stated in Introductionthe introduction, the distinction between synchronization and linear/nonlinear response can be subtle when the external forcing is strong in comparison to the internal dynamics.
-Indeed, Le Treut and Ghil (1983) describe their - 415 simulated ~100-kyr cycles as nonlinear responses more specifically, as nonlinear resonance because in their model internal oscillations are smaller and more rapid than forced, amplified oscillations.
-After the MPT, in agreement with the proxy records, CLIMBER-2 simulations show dominant ~100-kyr cycles, but they also exhibit more rapid oscillations, for example, over one precession cycle around 230 kyr BP and over two precession/one obliquity cycle around 600 kyr (Fig. B1).
-These rapid cycles may be seen as more direct responses to the strong precession forcing associated with strong eccentricity at those time epochs, - 420 rather than as the result of synchronization of hundred-kyr-scale spontaneous oscillations.
-Therefore, the glacial-interglacial cycles over the last 1 Myr show different facets over the time: the synchronization of internal self-sustained oscillations with the \sim 100-kyr eccentricity cycles and the forced responses to the strong precession forcing associated with strong eccentricity (Imbrie et al., 1992, 1993; Gildor and Tziperman, 2000; Lisiecki, 2010).

-Based on the CLIMBER-2 simulations, we have suggested that the ~100-kyr glacial cycles over the last 1 Myr are realized by cooperative action of eccentricity-climatic precession forcing and obliquity forcing; this is only possible in a specific range of the scales of orbital variations (Fig. 11).
-In the absence of the eccentricity-climatic precession forcing, the obliquity forcing alone cannot synchronize the glacial cycles, and the time scales of oscillations are much larger than ~100-kyr.
+As stated in Introduction, the distinction between synchronization and linear/nonlinear response can be subtle when the external forcing is

+- strong in comparison to the internal dynamics.
+Indeed, Le Treut and Ghil (1983) describe their simulated $\sim$ 100-kyr cycles as nonlinear responses - more specifically, as nonlinear resonance - because in their model internal oscillations are smaller and more rapid than forced, amplified oscillations.
+After the MPT, in agreement with the proxy records, CLIMBER-2 simulations show dominant $\sim$ 100-kyr cycles, but they also exhibit more rapid oscillations, for example, over one precession cycle around 230 kyr BP and over two precession/one obliquity cycle around 600 kyr (Fig. B1).
+These rapid cycles may be seen as more - 325 direct responses to the strong precession forcing associated with strong eccentricity at those time epochs, rather than as the result of synchronization of hundred-kyr-scale spontaneous oscillations.
+Therefore, the glacial-interglacial cycles over the last 1 Myr show different facets over the time: the synchronization of internal self-sustained oscillations with the ~100-kyr eccentricity cycles and the forced responses to the strong precession forcing associated with strong eccentricity (Imbrie et al., 1992, 1993; Gildor and Tziperman, 2000; Lisiecki, 2010). - Based on the CLIMBER-2 simulations, we have suggested that the $\sim$ 100-kyr glacial cycles over the last 1 Myr are realized by cooperative action of eccentricity-climatic precession forcing and obliquity forcing; this is only possible in a specific range of the scales of orbital variations (Fig. 11).
+In the absence of the eccentricity-climatic precession forcing, the obliquity forcing alone cannot synchronize the glacial cycles, and the time scales of oscillations are much larger than $\sim$ 100-kyr.
 The 95-kyr power dominates if the amplitude of climatic precession is realistic.
 However, the 405-kyr band becomes strongest for larger amplitudes of eccentricity-climatic precession forcing and dominates in the absence of obliquity cycles.
-The increase in the phenomenon of vibration-enhanced synchronization the 41-kyr obliquity forcing thus helps the synchronization of the Earth's climate system with the ~ 100 -kyr eccentricity cycles.
+The increase in the obliquity amplitude weakens the 405-kyr power and makes the 95-kyr power dominant as long as the obliquity amplitude is realistic.
+If the obliquity amplitude is substantially larger than realistic values, the 41-kyr power simply dominates.
+Via the phenomenon of vibration-enhanced synchronization the 41-kyr obliquity forcing thus helps the synchronization of the Earth's climate system with the $\sim$ 100-kyr eccentricity cycles.